 About

 Our group’s research interests lie at the intersection of the theory and application of machine learning - with a focus on applications in Audio and Physics.
-With a strong interest in the mathematical fundamentals and a passion for real-world application, our group aims on being at the forefront of the field, by carrying out impactful research in the following areas:
+Our group focuses in the following areas:

 • Generative Machine learning